ELtrebolt/eltrebolt.github.io/_projects/spotify-statys.md

   - title: "Hosting (Paid)"
     text: "Web Server: Gunicorn<br>
     Host: Heroku"
+priority: 1
 ---

+## Introduction
+- Spotify Statys is your personal data analyst for all of ***your created playlists*** on Spotify!
+We compare every metric possible between audio features, genres, Top 50 Rankings, and date added across all of your tracks, artists, and playlists!
+> This all started because I have so many different Spotify playlists, and I wanted to see how they compared against each other.
+- I mostly like to organize my playlists by genre, so ***I wanted to verify that I was building my playlists the way I originally designed it***.
+For example, do both my Upbeat Pop and Casual Pop playlists have mostly Pop songs, and does Upbeat Pop ***have more energy on average*** than Casual Pop?

+I also just wanted to see ***cool stats*** about any of the songs that I was currently playing from my library, like if the artist was in the Top 50 or how many different playlists the song has been added to!
+{: .notice--info}

 ## Disclaimer
-- Although the URL is public, sign-in is not permitted to everyone, as I must first get Spotify's permission to take data from any given user.
+- Although the URL is public, *sign-in is not permitted to everyone*, as I must first get Spotify's permission to take data from any given user.
 I currently use this project along with 20 Beta Testers - thanks friends!

-## Highlights
+## Accomplishments
-- Built a web application using the Python-Flask framework integrated and hosted with Heroku
+- Built a web application using the ***Python-Flask framework*** integrated and hosted with Heroku
-- Implemented dynamic querying through the Spotify API based on the user’s created playlists
+- Implemented dynamic querying through the ***Spotify API*** based on the user’s created playlists
-- Visualized insights with over 30 unique Plotly figures including bar charts, timelines, and box plots
+- Visualized insights with ***over 30 unique Plotly figures*** including bar charts, timelines, and box plots

+## Video Demos
-- **Demo 1:** Features 5 Pages = Home, About Me, Currently Playing, Top 50, Search (Artists/Playlists)
+- **Demo 1:** ***Features 5 Pages = Home, About Me, Currently Playing, Top 50, Search (Artists/Playlists)***

 <iframe width="560" height="315" src="https://github.com/ELtrebolt/2021-spotify-statys/assets/44250460/ed9e9a98-9688-417c-bbf8-f735e8062f7f" frameborder="0" allowfullscreen></iframe>

-- **Demo 2:** Currently Playing, Temporary Window Caching, Individual User Session Data
+- **Demo 2:** ***Currently Playing, Temporary Window Caching, Individual User Session Data***
     - See stats of any song that's in any of your playlists!
     - Best when you're jamming to one of your own playlists, but also works if you're adding songs to a queue or listening to someone else's playlist.
     - If you close the window without logging out, you will have some time to reload the page without having to sign in and collect your data again